modoboa/modoboa/doc/additional/virtualmachine.rst

 demo  demo     an unpriviliged user
 ===== ======== ====================

-To connect to *Modoboa*, first connect to the system and retrieve its current network address like this::
+To connect to Modoboa, first connect to the system and retrieve its current network address like this::

   $ /sbin/ifconfig eth0